amrobbins/Thor/README.md

 4. Ease of use
 5. Full featured

-This framework is for Linux, and is currently being developed using Ubuntu 22.04 and Cuda 12.2, using an Nvidia GPU of compute capability >= 7.5.
+This framework is for Linux, and is currently being developed using Ubuntu 22.04 and Cuda 13.0, using an Nvidia GPU of compute capability >= 7.5.

+## Quick start using cmake

+#### Build
+mkdir build
+cd build

+cmake -DCMAKE_BUILD_TYPE=Release ..
+-- or --
+cmake -DCMAKE_BUILD_TYPE=Debug ..
+-- or --
+cmake -DCMAKE_BUILD_TYPE=RelWithDebInfo ..

+make -j

+#### Run tests

+from Thor/build:
+./thor_tests
+-- or --
+./thor_tests --gtest_filter=FullyConnectedTest.*
+-- or --
+./thor_tests --gtest_filter=FullyConnectedTest.SerializeProducesExpectedJson

-## Set up Ubuntu 22.04 machine and build:
+## DEPRECATED: Set up Ubuntu 22.04 machine and build:

 Cuda of at least 12 is supported.
 If your machine does not have cuda12, cudnn9 and oneAPI set up, then you can do it this way: